ALR Initiative — Archive

 Personnel Advisory

-Personnel who report suspected encounters with ECHO-003 are required to submit a full incident report and undergo psychological evaluation before returning to active field operations.
-Personnel with a documented history of sleep disturbance, recurring nightmares, or prior anomalous dream-state exposure should notify their divisional lead before accepting assignments at sites associated with this Echo.
+Personnel reporting suspected encounters with ECHO-003 must submit a full incident report and undergo psychological evaluation prior to returning to active field operations.
+Personnel with a documented history of sleep disturbance, recurring nightmares, or prior anomalous dream-state exposure must notify their divisional lead before accepting assignments at sites with known associations to this Echo.

 Manifestation Pattern